lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The main idea of the SCHC compression scheme is to send the Rule id to the other end instead of sending known field values.
 This Rule id identifies a rule that match as much as possible the original packet values.
-When a value is known by both ends, it is not necessary sent through the LPWAN network.
+When a value is known by both ends, it is not necessary to sent it through the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a direction indicator (DI),